 FY2012-13 has truly been the year of the CVI/UVI alumni.
 First we received national recognition by achieving a participation rate of 42 percent, and then we made history by becoming the first Historically Black College and University (HBCU) to achieve a participation rate of 51.7 percent!
 The Alumni Affairs team thanks our students, alumni, volunteers and friends for joining us in placing UVI within the annals of history, while addressing the academic and financial needs of those we serve.
-UVI, being the youngest HBCU in the nation, honors our forefathers and stalwarts whom have paved the way to make education affordable and equitable to every person who believes in dreams.
-Please enjoy the feature story of one of our very own trailblazers, the Honorable Eileene Parsons, '72 who recently made history by receiving the Order of the British Empire designacontinued on page 3 continued from page 1 sion.
+UVI. being the youngest HBCU in the nation, honors our forefathers and stalwarts whom have paved the way to make education affordable and equitable to every person who believes in dreams.
+Please enjoy the feature story of one of our very own trailblazers, the Honorable Eileene Parsons, '72 who recently made history by continued on page 3

+UVI Board of Trustees Chairman Alexander Moorhead presented a plaque to the Director of Alumni Affairs and Annual Giving Linda Smith and to the Institutional Advancement Component under the leadership of Vice President Dionne Jackson on the Albert A. Sheen Campus on St. Croix. continued from page 1 This level of participation will go a long way in building UVI's efficacy and ability to fulfil this mission.
 Congratulations to all UVI alumni on this major success."
 The UVI Board of Trustees honored UVI's Office of Annual Giving and Alumni Affairs for their work toward achieving an alumni participation rate of 51.7 percent during an Oct.
 26, board meeting.
 UVI Board of Trustees Chair Alexander Moorhead presented UVI Director of Annual Giving and Alumni Affairs Linda I. Smith with the UVI Board of Trustees Recognition Award.
 Alumni Association representatives Marthious Clavier and Jacqueline Sprauve also received an appreciation award.
 "Everyone has been so supportive from day one and they continue to be," said Smith.
-"I really and truly am proud to see the amount of support that we received from the greater community-especially our alumni."
+"I really and truly am proud to see the amount of support that we received from the greater community-especially alumni."
 Smith said she was grateful to those who gave throughout the world "Schools like to issue challenges and campaigns, but I think what makes UVI so unique is that we stand by what we believe in - Historically American, Uniquely Caribbean and Globally Interactive," she said.
 "That mantra holds true."
 The Board also honored the UVI Institutional Advancement Component for its work in achieving the 51.7 alumni participation rate.